charbelias24/3dMapSLAM/README.md

 Responsible for segmenting the RGB images from ZED, and creating a mask based on the segmentations.
 Then, publishes the mask to a new ROS topic.
 Note that the current implmentation creates a mask of the ground.
 This can be easily modified to create a mask of people, etc...
-The code is located in `Examples/ROS/pointcloud_segmentation`
+The code is located in `Examples/ROS/pointcloud_segmentation` You can easily use another model by creating a similar node, making sure that you are publishing a mask of the areas to be added to the pointcloud.

 ### 5.3.
 SLAM + PointCloud
 1. Runs the official ORB-SLAM3 based on RGB-D input images